 Brand awareness creates a huge strategic advantage for businesses.
 It’s the ultimate goal of any marketing endeavor.
-When potential customers think of the products that you sell, you want them thinking of your brand first.
-That type brand association helps customers to check out your offering first, before they spend time analyzing your competition.
+When potential customers think of the products that you sell, you want them to think of your brand first.
+That type of brand association helps customers to check out your offering first before they spend time analyzing your competition.

 But brand awareness can be a tough nut to crack.
 Even pinpointing exactly what it is and how it is fostered can be difficult.
-77% of marketers say that a strong brand is critical to their growth plans.
+The majority of surveyed companies say their brand is a key intangible asset, while 77% of marketers say that a strong brand is critical to their growth plans.

 What is Brand Awareness?